yizhouzhao/VRKitchen2.0-IndoorKit/README.md

 ## Download the [release](https://github.com/yizhouzhao/VRKitchen2.0-IndoorKit/releases/tag/0.1) or clone the this repository

 > **Note**:
-> The size of the extension including model assets is about 2GB
+> The size of the extension including model assets is more than 1GB

 ```